 Now that we understand failure, let's look at two important metrics, MTBF (mean time before failure) and MTTF (mean time to failure).
 Just before we do that, though, let's remember that there's actually a third metric, MTTR (mean time to repair), which is equally as important.
 We already looked at it in great detail in our blog discussing MTTR.
 I've included some of the highlights below, but it's worth your time to go and read the earlier post and them come back.

-With Mean Time To Repair, we're measuring how efficiently the maintenance department gets assets back up and running.
+Mean Time To Repair (MTTR) is a metric that measures how efficiently the maintenance department gets assets back up and running.

 How to calculate Mean Time To Repair(MTTR)